voyd-lang/voyd/devlog.md

+# 8 July 2023

+Expanding on the previous entry.
+There are multiple reasons I've made this change.

+- I wanted the type system to be as simple as possible while still having the potential to match the power of typescript's type system (with the added bonus of run time types)
+- Having both `class` and `struct` and potentially different runtime behavioral characteristics was not ideal.
+- Structs are stupidly difficult to model in wasm in a way that is both performant and works with a gc system.
+  - Linear memory cannot hold reference types
+  - Structs could leverage multi-value, but they are a pain to work with in binaryen.
+We'd also have to be smart about how we pass them around.

 # 4 July 2023

 I'm changing the type system again.
 Heavily inspired by the paper, [Integrating Nominal and Structural Subtyping](https://www.cs.cmu.edu/~aldrich/papers/ecoop08.pdf).